How is ALL treated?

 - As a first treatment for high-risk leukaemia.

-- If your leukaemia returns after treatment (relapse).
+- If your leukaemia returns after treatment (recurrence).

 Stem cell transplants may not be suitable for everyone.
-It depends on a number of things such as your age and general health, if a donor is available and your type of leukaemia.
+It depends on a number of things such as your age, general health, if a donor is available and your type of leukaemia.

 This treatment is intense and has many potentially serious side-effects.
 Your medical team and specialist nurses will discuss this with you in detail before you consent to treatment.